JuliaData/Tables.jl/docs/src/using-the-interface.md

 ## Memory use when constructing columns

 The generic [`Tables.columns`](@ref) fallback and [`Tables.columntable`](@ref)
 construct in-memory columns from row sources.
-When the schema is unknown, they buffer the original cell values while inferring the final promoted column types, then convert each value directly to its final type. [`Tables.dictcolumntable`](@ref) uses the same buffer and also tracks columns that appear or disappear across rows.
+When the schema is unknown, they start each column with its first value's type and widen storage without converting values.
+When promotion would require conversion, a union preserves the original values until the final promoted type is known.
+Homogeneous columns keep their typed storage.
+[`Tables.dictcolumntable`](@ref) instead buffers cells in `Any` vectors and tracks columns that appear or disappear across rows.
+Both paths convert values directly to their final column types, so intermediate numeric promotion cannot lose information.
+Final numeric promotion can still round values, such as a large integer converted to `Float64`.
+Mutable cell contents are not copied.
 The source is traversed once, even when it reports a length: knowing the length does not guarantee that an iterator can be restarted safely.

-Peak memory includes the buffer, its bookkeeping, and the output columns.
-Buffering can also increase construction time.
-Known-schema row sources are written directly to typed columns without this intermediate buffer.
+For ordinary columns, widening and final conversion can temporarily require both old and new storage.
+Dictionary construction can retain `Any` buffers alongside the output columns, plus bookkeeping.
+Known-schema row sources are written directly to typed columns without inference or intermediate buffers.
 Sources that already provide column access use their own implementation.

 For larger workloads, choose an approach that matches the source and the work:

 - If the column types are known, provide a [`Tables.Schema`](@ref) from the row source or construct typed column vectors directly.
-This avoids schema inference and row buffering while still producing an in-memory table.
+This avoids schema inference and intermediate storage while still producing an in-memory table.
 - [DataFrames.jl](https://dataframes.juliadata.org/stable/lib/types/) is an in-memory
-  analysis package. `DataFrame(rows)` uses the Tables.jl column fallback, so changing the sink alone does not avoid this buffer.
+  analysis package. `DataFrame(rows)` uses the Tables.jl column fallback, so changing the sink alone does not avoid inference and widening.
 With existing column vectors, `DataFrame(columns; copycols=false)` can avoid copying them; the DataFrame and its source then share those vectors.
 - For data already stored in Arrow format,